 Once you have decided that you want to learn to fly, the first step is to join a club.

-The Vancouver Soaring Association (VSA), which operates at Hope is s typical gliding club in Canada follows a strict learning syllabus that will take you right from the earliest stages through to becoming a fully qualified glider pilot.
+The Vancouver Soaring Association (VSA), which operates at Hope, is a typical gliding club in Canada.
+We follow a strict learning syllabus that will take you right from the earliest stages through to becoming a fully qualified glider pilot.

-The VSA will help facilitate students obtaining the Student pilots permit, their radio operators licence, and advice on where to go to prepare for and write the GLIDE exam.
+The training offered by VSA will help facilitate students to obtain their Student pilots permit.
+In addition to their permit, they’ll need to visit a local flight school to obtain their radio operators licence, however we offer resources and guidance on where to go to prepare for and write the GLIDE exam.

 How long will it take?

-For students with prior flight experience, it is possible to solo within the first season.
+For students with prior flight experience, it’s often possible to solo within the first season.

-For ab-initio students it is realistic to expect it to take two seasons.
-There is no typical or minimum number of flights, and it is entirely up to the student’s progress as to how long it ultimately takes.
+For ab-initio students, it’s realistic to expect it to take two seasons.
+There is no typical or minimum number of flights; it’s entirely up to the student’s progress to determine how long it takes.

-Flight simulator training, using programs such as Condor Soaring can be of a great help, an d can shorten the overall duration for some.
-The club is in the process of building a simulator, and it is hoped to have a simulator ready for use in the 2015 season.
+Flight simulator training, using programs such as Condor Soaring can be of a great help, and can shorten the overall duration for some.
+The club has built a flight simulator, and it’s been ready for member training use as of the 2016 season.

 Your first target will be to fly solo.
 Don’t worry – you will only do this when your instructors are certain that you have all the necessary skills to safely take-off, fly and land the glider.